 Whether you are in the process of a child custody determination case or living with a court order, the idea of losing custody of your children can be terrifying.
 There are several reasons why parents may lose custody during a court case and even after the order has been finalized.
+A parent may wonder, can you lose custody for not co-parenting in California?
+The answer is that this is just one possible reason for a parent to lose custody.

 When parents learn that failure to co-parent is potentially a reason to lose custody, this can be stressful.
 Be aware that this doesn’t refer to a simple disagreement with your co-parent.
 However, if you and your co-parent are unable to properly care for your child and their interests because of an inability to co-parent, the court may remove custodial rights.
 A Child Custody Attorney in Orange County, CA, can help you understand your rights and how the state court determines a child’s interests.